dnalegri/Entra-MFA/README.md

 ## Objective

-The MFA & conditional access project is to protect an organization while also providing the right levels of access to users who need it.
+The MFA & conditional access project protects an organization while providing the right levels of access to users who need it.
 The primary focus was to establish a custom conditional access policy to enable Microsoft Entra MFA for a group of users and configure the policy conditions that prompt for MFA.
-While Microsoft Entra ID has policy templates, I used a custom policy to get more hands-on experience.
+While Microsoft Entra ID has policy templates based on a secure foundation, zero-trust, and protecting administrators, I used a custom policy to get more hands-on experience and demonstrate the administrative process.

+I want to let you know that policies within the Azure portal are separate from Microsoft Entra ID.
+Azure portal comes with built-in policies such as regulatory compliance with NIST, PCI-DSS, etc. as well as allowed locations for Azure resources (VMs, storage accounts) enabling you to restrict locations where resources can be deployed and so on.
+While these two entities are separate, it is crucial to ensure policies are in place based on your organization's needs with identities and resources.
+Please see the definitions below:

+*Microsoft Entra RBAC* - Microsoft Entra roles control access to Microsoft Entra resources such as users, groups, and applications.

+*Azure RBAC* - Azure roles control access to Azure resources such as virtual machines or storage using Azure resource management.

 ### Skills Learned

 - Understanding of conditional access signals.